 - Camera trapping for fauna was conducted across the greater Loxton cluster site with 40 camera traps for a period of 12 weeks.
-This confirmed the presence of the Riverine Rabbit within the greater Loxton Cluster and within the Loxton WEF 3 site. - Although there were no camera trap observations of Riverine Rabbit from within the final boundaries of Loxton WEF 3 site, there were potential habitat present within the site and was assumed that the Riverine Rabbit is potentially present. - It is assumed that there are no Riverine Rabbits resident in areas outside of the riparian habitat, which is typically associated with this species in the Upper Karoo.
+This confirmed the presence of the Riverine Rabbit within the greater Loxton Cluster, but not within the Loxton WEF 1 site.
+Since this species has a high fidelity for specific riparian plant communities, the absence of this species from the site is considered to have a high confidence. - It is assumed that there are no Riverine Rabbits resident in areas outside of the riparian habitat, which is typically associated with this species in the Upper Karoo.
 This is considered to be a reasonable assumption, as this species is strongly associated with riparian vegetation within the study area.
-It is only in the southern population that Riverine Rabbits can usually be found outside of riparian areas. - It is assumed that since no other mammalian fauna of concern were camera trapped at the site, that there are indeed no such other species using the site on a regular basis.

-• There is potentially suitable habitat for the Karoo Dwarf Tortoise within the site and the possible presence and impact on this species was dealt with in a separate impact assessment report (Volume II).
+It is only in the southern population that Riverine Rabbits can usually be found outside of riparian areas. - It is assumed that since no other mammalian fauna of concern were camera trapped at the site, that there are indeed no such other species using the site on a regular basis. - There is potentially suitable habitat for the Karoo Dwarf Tortoise within the site and the possible presence and impact on this species was dealt with in a separate impact assessment report (Volume II).